 }

-Stop wrestling with JSON output.
-Specify it properly with sinc-LLM and get valid JSON from any model, every time.
+Stop fighting with JSON output.
+Specify it correctly with sinc-LLM and get valid JSON from any model, every time.